 There is camping allowed on the grassy area.
 You need a permit to camp.
 It is $10 per night to camp, $13/n for a site with water, $17/n for a site with electricity and water.
 If you want to go camping on a quiet beach, DON’T go here on a summer weekend – the camping area is packed – every square inch has a tent (it is a very popular thing to do for locals)!
 The parking lot gate is locked at 5pm in the winter, so plan get there before that.
 In the summer, they are manned 24 hrs/day.

-Just down the beach to the West, there is usually a guy that rents kayaks ($5 per person per 30 minutes) , and past that are the Luquillo Kiosks where there is a wider selection of food and drinks.
+Just down the beach to the West, there is usually a guy that rents kayaks ($5 per person per 30 minutes) , a vendor with Fly Board and past that are the Luquillo Kiosks where there is a wider selection of food and drinks.
 Down the beach to the east is the Beach without Boundaries.
 This used to be a great area where it was easy to roll a wheelchair right in to the water on a cement pad.
 The area in the water is now gone, but you can drive to this area and drop off someone in a wheelchair close to the edge of the beach (to avoid having to push them a long distance to through the sand).